hausdorff/davidbalbert.github.com/_posts/2014-04-12-akamai-ssl-patch.md

 Salz alters this code to intercept any ASN.1 item that encodes an RSA private key, and simply allocates it on the secure heap with `secure_malloc` (*et al*) instead of with `malloc` and friends.

-On line 172 of the `ASN1_item_ex_d2i` function, Salz adds the following local variables, which we will use to track whether the current ASN.1 item contains an RSA private key (rather than, say, and RSA *public* key).
+On [line 173](https://github.com/hausdorff/openssl-with-secure-malloc/blob/master/crypto/asn1/tasn_dec.c#L173) of the `ASN1_item_ex_d2i` function, Salz adds the following local variables, which we will use to track whether the current ASN.1 item contains an RSA private key (rather than, say, and RSA *public* key).

 ```c
   	int ret = 0;